 Responders can then execute playbooks to triage, escalate and remediate issues.
 Over time you can automate more and more steps, and ultimately automatically handle common incidents, freeing up your analysts to focus on critical threats.

-You can also use Splunk Security Essentials (SSE) to easily identify content where there are recommended SOAR playbooks available, and access guidance on how those playbooks can help to address threats through automation.
+You can also use Splunk Security Essentials (SSE) to identify content where there are recommended SOAR playbooks available, and access guidance on how those playbooks can help to address threats through automation.

 During an incident, timing matters, and analysts need to zero in on the evidence that leads to resolution.
 Implementing content-based processes to quickly tap into correlated security incidents and events helps you achieve your mean-time-to-recovery (MTTR) goals.

 What automation and orchestration processes can I put in place?

 Splunk recommends following the Prescriptive Adoption Motion: Automation and Orchestration.
 This guide walks you step-by-step through planning, training, analyzing important considerations, and implementing a SOAR solution in your business.

 These additional resources will help you implement this guidance: